dekoza/mtgpl/RNA.rst

 Undercity's Embrace
    Target opponent sacrifices a creature.
-If you control a creature with power 4 or greater, your gain 4 life.
+If you control a creature with power 4 or greater, you gain 4 life.

 Vindictive Vampire